Shifanaaz125/Consumer-Behavior-Analysis-for-Targeted-Marketing/README.md

 8. Accessories are equally popular across age groups, except for those aged 15-25 and 65-75.
 9. Footwear is particularly popular among the 45-55 age group.
 10. Outerwear enjoys consistent popularity across all age groups.

+# Conclusion

+The analysis of customer behavior and purchase data has revealed several valuable insights.
+Seasonal variations, product categories, gender, size, and promo code usage all play a role in shaping customer purchase decisions.
+The data also indicates that Montana has a strong consumer market, and clothing is the preferred product category across age groups.
+These findings can inform marketing strategies, product offerings, and promotions to better target and serve different customer segments.